jeremycohoe/cisco-ios-xe-programmability-lab-day0-guestshell-guestshare/README.md

 end
 ```

-**NOTE** If you see errors with **ip nat** commands, they can be ignored - however please mention this to the proctor if seen in your envrionment.
+**NOTE** If you see errors with **ip nat** commands then check the license level as DNA Advantage is required.
+Your switch has already been configured with the DNA Advantage license.

 ![](imgs/enablegs.png)